Rafael Acosta Arévalo: Detention and torture

 On 22 June 2019, Acosta Arévalo's wife denounced his disappearance and stated that she had spoken with him for the last time at 2:00 p.m. of the previous day, while he was in a "personal meeting" in Guatire, Miranda.

 On that day, officials from the General Directorate of Military Counterintelligence (DGCIM) and the Bolivarian Intelligence Service (SEBIN) detained seven people, including active and retired military and police officers.
 Among the detainees were two retired colonels, a brigadier general of the aviation, a lieutenant colonel of the Army, two retired commissaries of the Scientific, Penal and Criminal Investigation Corps (CICPC) and a corvette captain of the Navy, Acosta Arévalo.
 On 26 July, after six days without knowing his whereabouts, Acosta Arévalo's arrest was announced by Minister for Communication and Information Jorge Rodríguez, who accused three of them, including Captain Acosta Arévalo, of committing "the crimes of terrorism, conspiracy and treason".
 According to the government, the accused were preparing a coup that "included the death of Nicolás Maduro and Diosdado Cabello."

 During his detention, Cabello assured that the captain was "under safeguard".

 On 28 June, Acosta Arévalo was transferred by a DGCIM commission to the headquarters of the military court to hold his presentation hearing, where he arrived in a wheelchair with serious indications of torture.
 DGCIM officials prevented Acosta Arévalo's interview with his lawyers from being private.
 Acosta Arévalo presented many excoriations in the arms, little sensitivity in the hands, extreme inflammation in the feet, traces of blood in the nails, and injuries in the torso.
 Acosta Arévalo was also unable to move his hands or feet, to get up or to speak, with the exception of accepting the appointment of his defender and asking his lawyer for help.

 The judge ordered that Acosta Arévalo be transferred to the Army Military Hospital Dr. Vicente Salias Sanoja, located in Fort Tiuna in Caracas, upon observing his critical physical condition and his presentation hearing was postponed.
 Later, the judge of the case reported that Acosta Arévalo had died at night in the hospital.

-After news of Acosta Arévalo's death and the circumstances surrounding it were made public, it was reported that "DGCIM" could not be entered as a hashtag on Twitter, reportedly having been blocked.
+After news of Acosta Arévalo's death and the circumstances surrounding it were made public, it was reported that users could not enter the page of the "DGCIM" hashtag on Twitter, reportedly having been blocked.